 Being a small nation (the population of the Czech Republic today is 10 million), the Czechs couldn’t maintain their independence, and became part of the Austrian (Habsburg) Empire, based in Vienna.
 Later, the Czechs were swallowed up by Hitler’s Germany.
 One might generalize and say, “small nations can’t maintain their independence in the neighborhood of large nations.”
 One might compare the Czechs to the Poles, who were squeezed between Germany and Russia, or to the Koreans, who were squeezed between China and Japan.

-When Germany seized the Czech lands, they expelled the Czechs from the Sudetenland.
+When Germany seized the Czech lands around 1940, they expelled the Czechs from the Sudetenland.
 When the Czechs repossessed those areas, they expelled the Germans, who had been there for more than 500 years.
 Today, some Germans complain that the Czechs owe them something for the lands/houses that they seized.
 I spoke to a young Czech who said that this was a sore point in Germany, but the Czech government refused to discuss the matter.

 He said that, when the Germans controlled the Czech Republic, his grandfather was sent to work, without pay, in a German factory.
 He wasn’t mistreated, though; in fact, he had some good memories of his years in Germany.
 Later, he received compensation for his work (from the German government or from a German company).

 Just as Germans were expelled from the Sudetenland, so too they were expelled from lands on their eastern border, their border with Poland.
 Stalin moved Poland’s border westward, and the Red Army expelled Germans from areas where they had lived for centuries.
 Some of these areas became part of the new Poland, others became part of the new Soviet Union.